 For Chinook, conversely, none of the three available ecological response variables stood out as being substantially more correlated with hydrologic metrics than the others (see Results, Section 4.2 and Supplemental Figure 1).
 Furthermore, they all appeared less correlated than coho with the hydrology (i.e., the coho-hydrology correlations produced more absolute values greater than 0.5 than correlations between Chinook and hydrology).
 For comparability with coho, the Chinook juvenile per adult metric (Chinook jpa) was selected for further Chinook-based hydro-ecological modeling.

 To avoid introducing redundant information into the prediction analysis (Olden and Poff 2003), we examined relationships between reconnection dates and biological monitoring data to find the flow thresholds with the highest predictive power.
 Two critical flow thresholds (10 cfs and 100 cfs) were selected, based on the ability for the flow threshold reconnection dates to predict the observed biological data for coho (based on R2 values), as well as professional judgment and previous work done on salmon passage in the watershed (e.g., SRWC 2018).

+In summary, from the first round of analysis, we selected the following response variables for further analysis (see Results):

+coho smolt per female (coho spf)

+Chinook juvenile per adult (Chinook jpa)

+We selected the following flow thresholds for river reconnection and disconnection analyses (hydrologic predictors, see Results):

+10 and 100 cfs

 3.5 Evaluation of all possible linear models and exclusion of Chinook